ClawCloudClawCloud.sh

 Change Policy via CLI

-Use the Console tab in the ClawCloud dashboard, or SSH to your droplet and run as the openclaw user.
+Use the Console tab in the ClawCloud dashboard, or SSH to your server and run as the openclaw user.

 Set to open